Red Deer Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment registered 33,810 in December 2024, it decreased by 570 jobs from November and rose by 1,010 jobs year-over-year.
+• Total local employment is 41,760 in April 2025, it gained 460 jobs from March and increased by 20 jobs year-over-year.

 Employment Trends